- What is the Texas Responsible AI Governance Act (TRAIGA)?

 - Most organizations complete their first AI system registration and risk review in under 10 minutes.
 The platform walks you through a structured questionnaire, auto-generates applicable controls, and produces your first disclosure statement — all in the same session.
 No configuration or IT setup is required.

 - The platform is industry-agnostic, but built with Healthcare as a primary vertical.
 It includes dedicated fields for clinical AI systems (patient-facing, clinical decision support, diagnosis, treatment planning), board-level AI governance reports designed for hospital boards, and controls aligned to healthcare AI oversight requirements.
-Any organization using AI in clinical workflows can use TRAIGA to demonstrate responsible AI governance to regulators.
+Any organization using AI in clinical workflows can use Risk Meridian to demonstrate responsible AI governance to regulators.

 - What AI governance documents does the platform generate?

-- TRAIGA generates: AI disclosure statements (public-facing, TRAIGA-compliant), AI governance policies (editable, exportable to PDF), a complete Governance Report Pack (for auditors and regulators), a Board AI Governance Report (for hospital and enterprise boards), and executive certification attestations.
+- Risk Meridian generates: AI disclosure statements (public-facing, TRAIGA-compliant), AI governance policies (editable, exportable to PDF), a complete Governance Report Pack (for auditors and regulators), a Board AI Governance Report (for hospital and enterprise boards), and executive certification attestations.
 All documents are generated from your system registry and risk review data — no manual writing required.

 - An AI risk register is a structured inventory of AI systems that documents their purpose, risk classification, applicable controls, and governance status.
-TRAIGA's AI Systems Registry is a full AI risk register — every system has a risk score (Low / Moderate / High), control completion tracking, review history, and incident log.
+Risk Meridian's AI Systems Registry is a full AI risk register — every system has a risk score (Low / Moderate / High), control completion tracking, review history, and incident log.
 The register is always current and exportable for audit.

 - How does multi-tenancy work?
 Can multiple departments use one account?

-- TRAIGA uses a multi-tenant architecture with role-based access control.
+- Risk Meridian uses a multi-tenant architecture with role-based access control.
 A single organization account can have multiple users with different roles: org_admin (full access + billing), compliance_user (create and edit systems and reviews), viewer (read-only), and auditor (read-only + full audit log access).
 The Governance and Enterprise plans support team-based access for larger organizations.

 - General compliance platforms are framework-agnostic and require extensive configuration.
-TRAIGA is purpose-built for AI governance — the risk scoring engine, control library, disclosure templates, and report formats are all pre-configured for AI-specific regulatory requirements.
+Risk Meridian is purpose-built for AI governance — the risk scoring engine, control library, disclosure templates, and report formats are all pre-configured for AI-specific regulatory requirements.
 You get a working AI governance program out of the box, not a blank compliance canvas.

 More questions?
 Email our team →